jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ![fit](trollface.png)

-^ This (slightly modified) test verifies that a view controller’s NSFetchedResultsController successfully updates after a managed object is deleted from the context.
+^ This (slightly modified) test verifies that a fetched results controller successfully updates after a managed object is deleted from the context.

-^ As you can see, it uses a lot of mocks and stubs to avoid actually manipulating a database (which is a form of state).
-Stateless code requires less mocking and stubbing, since the output of a method should only depend on its input!
+^ It uses mocks and stubs to avoid actually manipulating a database (which is a form of state).
+Stateless code requires less mocking and stubbing, since the output of a method depends only on its input!

 ---